ByteWizardCode/Legal_QA/README.md

 1. **Ground-truth construction** — an NLI-based contradiction filter + pairwise semantic comparison + three-dimensional scoring (Informativeness, Readability, Actionability) to select a reliable best answer per query from noisy multi-advocate data.
 2. **Hierarchical Knowledge Graph** — 8 node types (Constitutional, Act, Section, Regulatory, CaseLaw, Procedural, Concept, Query) connected via rule-based and semantic edges, capturing legal knowledge at multiple levels of abstraction.
 3. **RL-based reasoning** — a PPO agent (with GAE, chain-attention pooling, residual policy network) that extends a query's fact-rule chain by traversing the graph toward gold reasoning paths.
-4. **RAG generation** — a neural DSSM-style retriever surfaces relevant past cases, which are combined with the RL-expanded chain to prompt an LLM for the final answer.
+4. **RAG generation** — a neural style retriever surfaces relevant past cases, which are combined with the RL-expanded chain to prompt an LLM for the final answer.

-## Repository Structure